-No. In addition to the solicitation of proxies by use of the mail, officers and employees of the Company may solicit the return of proxies, either by mail, telephone, fax, e-mail or through personal contact.
+No. In addition to the solicitation of proxies by use of the mail may solicit the return of proxies, either by mail, telephone, fax, e-mail or through personal contact.
 These officers and employees will not receive additional compensation for their efforts but will be reimbursed for out-of-pocket expenses.
 Brokerage houses and other custodians, intermediaries and fiduciaries, in connection with shares of the common stock registered in their names, will be requested to forward solicitation material to the beneficial owners of shares of common stock.